Check out my review of Zulka Morena Pure Cane Sugar and see why it's my go-to sugar for all recipes.

 We have been striving in our household to avoid GMOs when we can.

-I did not expect to find what I was looking for at Walmart, who typically does not have what I am looking for.
+I did not expect to find what I was looking for at particular Walmart store that seems to never have what I am looking for 🙂

 Affordable Non-GMO Sugar